Community Non-profit

 Support the Community

-As life returns to normal, people should feel a new sense of community.
 Whether you have a friend or family member in the Phoenixville community, consider donating to the campaigns behind the Dogwood Festival.
 They are put in place to keep moving forward together.

 Learn more about the festival on the site and have fun at this year’s event!